WordPress/gutenberg/editor/components/inner-blocks/README.md

 Template locking of `InnerBlocks` is similar to [Custom Post Type templates locking](https://wordpress.org/gutenberg/handbook/templates/#locking).

 Template locking allows locking the `InnerBlocks` area for the current template.

 *Options:*

 - `all` — prevents all operations.
-It is not possible to insert new blocks.
-Move existing blocks or delete them.
+It is not possible to insert new blocks, move existing blocks, or delete them.
-- `insert` — prevents inserting new blocks, but allows moving or removing existing ones.
+- `insert` — prevents inserting or removing blocks, but allows moving existing ones.
 - `false` — prevents locking from being applied to an `InnerBlocks` area even if a parent block contains locking.

 If locking is not set in an `InnerBlocks` area: the locking of the parent `InnerBlocks` area is used.